 They contain a sugar called raffinose; it is one of three plant sugars that are unable to be digested in the stomach.
 They get broken down in the intestines, making hydrogen and CO2 which makes gas.
 Raffinose is decreased by cooking in the same way raffinose is decreased in beans by cooking according to a Michigan State University study.

-Which Cooking Method Makes Available The Most Beta-carotene?
+Which Cooking Method Makes Available The Most Health Benefits of Beta-carotene?

 According to research sited at the U.S. National Library of Medicine, this is the amount of beta carotene left after the following processes: